BestOfDate

 • Hitchhiking is declining.

-Hitchhiking is declining.
+Hitchhiking is declining

 Although hitchhiking is still pretty common, it is beginning to decline due to people's falling trust in strangers, lower air travel prices, an increase in highways, and more affordable cars.